Nicholas Cooke: Newport captured and occupied

 The August session of the Assembly was the last to be held in Newport for the next four years, with the pending occupation of Aquidneck Island (Rhode Island) by British Forces.
 In December 1776 seven ships and four frigates under the command of Sir Peter Parker appeared off Block Island and went up the sound to join a fleet of 70 transports with about 6000 troops, destined for Newport.
 Summons went out from the colony to as far as New Hampshire for aid.
 Women and children in seaboard towns had already been advised to move, with their furniture, to the interior, and livestock was driven off from the larger islands.
-Rhode Island had about 700 troops on the island when the enemy landed at Middletown.
-After a night of pillaging, the British troops marched into Newport on December 8 under the command of General Clinton.
+Rhode Island had about 700 troops on the island when the British landed at Middletown.
+After a night of pillaging, the British troops marched into Newport on December 8 under the command of Major-general Sir Henry Clinton.
 The Rhode Island troops left the island, moving to Tiverton and Bristol.
 Assistance poured in from neighboring states, and the Americans assumed defensible positions on each side of the bay.

 Providence had been given up to military occupation as well, and the college exercises were suspended, with the building being occupied as a barracks, and then later as a military hospital.
 General Benedict Arnold was sent by Washington to Providence in January 1777 to assist with the defense of Rhode Island, and the Marquis de Lafayette entered service at the same time, greatly facilitating the American cause.
 Cooke, desperate for additional troops, ordered a new brigade be raised in Rhode Island.
 Washington disapproved of the move, fearing it would interfere with the enlistment of the two battalions already assigned to the state.
 The general wrote two earnest letters on the subject, but when Cooke presented the situation to him, Washington ultimately approved of the plan, and thanked the State for its exertions.